Croussos7/Big_Data_Project/README.md

 c) *Run the Subscriber* =>
 Must run in parallel with the Publisher.
-The Subscriber consumes published data, performs inference, and publishes results.
+The Subscriber consumes published data, performs inference, and publishes results into the inference topic.

 When running locally, this may require: